logos-storage/logos-storage-research/evaluations/threat-modeling.md

 #### Scenario

-After the Codex contract starts, a storage provider stops storing the data and attempts to send fake proofs, claiming they are still hosting the content, using initial data received.
+In the case of the proof verification is weak and proofs can be submitted and verified easily, a storage provider could stop storing the data and attempts to send fake proofs, claiming they are still hosting the content, using initial data received.

 ```
          ──────